danczakre/RCSFA_CoreMS/README.md

 ### Instructions
 1) Download CoreMS repo from GitHub (either via the website or using git clone)
-   -	Make sure you store it somewhere memorable and intentional where you won’t accidentally delete it – let’s call this location **/Documents/CoreMS-[current date or version]/**
+   -	Make sure you store it somewhere memorable and intentional where you won’t accidentally delete it – let’s call this location **/Documents/CoreMS-3.1.0/**
 2) Open your terminal
    - **On Windows** – open Miniforge Prompt
    - **On macOS** – open Terminal